liboyang0112/TRExFitter/README.rst

    * POIName          : the name of the POI
    * Directory        : the path to the directory
    * InputName        : the name of the input

+* Limit:
+   * LimitType        : can be ASYMPTOTIC or TOYS (the latter is not yet supported)
+   * LimitBlind       : can be TRUE or FALSE (TRUE means that ALL regions are blinded)
+   * POIAsimov        : value of the POI to inject in the Asimov dataset in LimitBlind is set to TRUE
+   * SignalInjection  : if set to TRUE, expected signal with signal injection is evaluated
+   * SignalInjectionValue: float.
+Value for the injected signal
+   * ParamName        : string.
+Name for the parameter in the output ROOT file
+   * ParamValue       : float.
+Value of the parameter in the output file (e.g. 172.5 for top mass)
+   * OutputPrefixName : string.
+Prefix for the output ROOT file
+   * ConfidenceLevel  : float.
+Confidence level for the CLs.
+Default is 0.95

+* Significance:
+   * SignificanceBlind: can be TRUE or FALSE (TRUE means that ALL regions are blinded)
+   * POIAsimov        : value of the POI to inject in the Asimov dataset in SignificanceBlind is set to TRUE
+   * ParamName        : string.
+Name for the parameter in the output ROOT file
+   * ParamValue       : float.
+Value of the parameter in the output file (e.g. 172.5 for top mass)
+   * OutputPrefixName : string.
+Prefix for the output ROOT file

 Input File Merging with hupdate